SELECT ONE OF THE FOLLOWING THREE POINT LEVELS TO COMPLETE. YOU WILL ONLY BE ABLE TO SUBMIT YOUR WORK AND GET POINTS FOR ONE POINT LEVEL.

 - Determine ways to decrease carbon footprints for themselves and others.

-- will have compared and contrasted standards of living in Canada with those in developing countries (option 1)
+- Be able to compare and contrast standards of living Canada to those in developing countries.

 Calculate your carbon footprint, and learn more about what a carbon footprint is through the Global Footprint Network.

 Visit Cool The World to find out how much carbon dioxide your lifestyle emits in one year.

 How big is your environmental footprint?
 Visit the World Wildlife Fund to calculate it.